Time-resolved 3D imaging opportunities with XMPI at ForMAX: Discussion

 \subsection{Current Possibilities of XMPI at ForMAX}

-Our experiments demonstrated the potential of \ac{XMPI} experiments at ForMAX on studies with high temporal (Experiment~\#1) and high spatial (Experiment~\#2) resolution requirements, at full or close to full dynamical range of our detector system.
+Our experiments demonstrated the potential of \ac{XMPI} experiments at ForMAX on studies with high temporal (Experiment~\#1) and high spatial (Experiment~\#2) resolution requirements, utilizing the detector's full or near-full ADC range.
+The utilized ADC range serves as an indicator of photon statistics of our detector, helping us to optimize illumination by adjusting the acquisition rate and/or applying filtering.